 The importance of DNA isolation ranges from research purposes to applications such as food development, identification, and more.
-DNA isolation allows clinicians to diagnose patients with genetic mutations.
-At pharmaceutical companies DNA isolation can be an initial step for developing a new therapeutic.
+DNA isolation allows clinicians to diagnose patients with genetic mutations, determining who is at high risk for cancer.
+DNA isolation in fetuses allows for determination of hereditary disorders, which allows for screening for certain mutations that can then be fixed with gene therapies.
+At pharmaceutical companies DNA isolation can be an initial step for developing targets for drugs.
 DNA isolation starts the process used for identifying paternity or family.
-DNA isolation can even be used to create the most desirable fruit.
+DNA isolation can even be used to identify traits or characteristics that create more desirable fruit.
+DNA isolation allowed the Hawaiian pineapple industry single handedly to be saved from bacteria that nearly had the species go extinct.
 A DNA isolation that can be performed well is crucial to all these applications.

 Early nucleic acid purification methods relied on density gradient separation.
 Later strategies such as guanidinium thiocyanate-phenol-chloroform extraction took advantage of the variable solubility of cellular components in organic or aqueous solvent.
 As our understanding of nucleic acid chemistry deepened, more researchers saw the benefit of isolating and studying genetic material, and new tools such as solid-phase centrifugation columns hit the market.
 These columns took advantage of selective binding of negatively charged nucleic acids mediated by salt concentration and solution pH.
 Recently, superparamagnetic nanoparticles have been introduced as solid-phase support systems for the purification of nucleic acids by magnetic separation.